tanmaydoesstuff/cryptonite-taskphase-tanmay/picoctf/web.md

 ![](/media/web_soap_3.png)

+Edit: I learnt later that the name of this challenge is `SOAP` which stands for Simple Object Access Protocol.
+It is messaging protocol that allows applications to exchange information over the internet and is based on XML.
+Wouldn't have required that hint if I had googled a bit more.

 **Learnt:** XXE injection, burp suite

-**Challenges/Wrong Approaches:** I had to figure how to send `POST` requests through burp suite, but got no response.
+**Challenges/Wrong Approaches:** I had to figure how to send `POST` requests through burp suite in repeater, but got no response.
 So I tried to use the `Network` tab to edit the `POST` request and send it with the modified payload instead.

 **References:**
 https://portswigger.net/web-security/xxe